Earn more interest than with a big-4 bank

 If you discover that your proposed pricing is far higher or lower than competing businesses, identify why.
 Is your product or service lacking something that your competitors are supplying?
 Are you offering a customer experience or convenience that your competitors are not?

-If your proposed pricing is in the ballpark of the existing market, then you have few strategic options.
+If your proposed pricing is in the ballpark of the existing market, then you have a few strategic options.
 You might choose to adopt penetration pricing, by setting a relatively low price in order to quickly attract customers to try the product, with the view of increasing prices once your business has gained some traction.
 Or, if your product is new or highly innovative, you may want to initially set your prices higher than your competitors in a strategy that is known as skimming pricing.
 This capitalises on the willingness of early adopters to pay a premium.
-Then you can then gradually lower your prices to target broader market segments.
+Then you can gradually lower your prices to target broader market segments.
 Or, you could simply opt for competitive pricing, whereby you set your prices close to or just under what your competitors are charging.

 Whatever you do, it’s important to remember that your competitors’ costs and customers aren’t identical to your own.
 So, the aforementioned strategies will always work best for your business if you implement them in alignment with your production costs and your customers’ spending capacity.